 Why do I receive .Xauthority file error messages?#

-Sometimes, the .Xauthority file cannot be updated due to issues with the lustre01 file system, where your home directory is located, on mistral and you might experience an error message like:
+Sometimes, the .Xauthority file cannot be updated due to the temporary issues with the Lustre file system, where your home directory is located, and you might experience an error message like:

 /usr/bin/xauth: error in locking authority file ~/.Xauthority